-On December 9, 2019, the Partners elected to enter the next exploration phase (the "First Renewal Period") of the Orinduik License signed on January 14, 2016 and have submitted their official notice to the Department of Energy of the Government of Guyana.
-The entering into of the First Renewal Period, which commenced from January 14, 2020, will see the Partners maintain control of the licence for a further three years, through to January 13, 2023, and until the second renewal exploration period which will last until 2026.
+On December 9, 2019, the Partners elected to enter the next exploration phase (the "First Renewal Period") of the Orinduik License commencing January 14, 2020 through to January 13, 2023, and until the second renewal exploration period which will last until 2026.
 On February 3, 2020, the Company announced the filing of a National Instrument 51-101 compliant resource report on the Orinduik Block, offshore Guyana showing significant increase in Gross Prospective Resources to 5,141 MMBOE (771 MMBOE net to Eco) from previous estimate of Gross Prospective Resources of 3,981 MMBOE in March 2019.